 We like to learn about the history of your collection or product and why you're considering bringing it to market so we can best advise regarding its sale.
 Christie's will manage every step of the sale, including shipping, storage and precise record-keeping.

 Our team of specialists evaluate collections, organise inventories, and provide valuations for individual bottles or entire cellars.
 We also help owners to prune their collections in order to make room for further purchases.
-‘It's fun when clients have a receipt for a bottle they bought for $200 in 1990 and discover that it is now worth $5,000,' says wine specialist Richard Young.

 How strong is the market for wine at auction?